viniciusfbb/fmx_tutorials/delphi_ios_universal_links/README.md

 # iOS Universal Links
 This is a tutorial of how to add a new Universal Link to your Delphi Firemonkey iOS app, to open your app by a link.
-In this tutorial adicionaremos o Universal Link: https://yoursite.com/app/
+In this tutorial we will add the Universal Link: https://yoursite.com/app/

 ##### Why Universal Links and not Custom Schemes?
 For two reasons: